camillevuillaume/python_encrypt_file/README.md

 Replace <file_to_encrypt> with the path to the file you want to encrypt and <password_length> with the desired password length (default is 12).

-If no input file is given and tk is installed, a file selecter allows you to pick one or several files.
+If no input file is given and tk is installed, a file selector dialog allows you to pick one or several files.
 Then, a zip file is generated with a random password.
 The password is showed in the terminal and automatically copied to the clipboard.

 You can omit python3 if the file has the right permissions.